iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

 7. Did the projects worked on help you test your ability/skills?

-    Yes.
-I really tested my skills and abilities in multiple areas through the projects.
+    Yes, I really tested my skills and abilities in multiple areas through the projects.
 We had six projects during the Career Accelerator phase, and another project which served as our capstone project.
-There were many other other individual and peer projects during the Bootcamp phase.
+There were many other individual and peer projects during the Bootcamp phase.
 These projects touched on different areas of data analysis, including Machine Learning.
 So truly, I was able to test my skills and abilities in multiple areas by working on the projects.

 8. What will you change about the program if you had a chance?